DTjomsland/T3A2-A/README.md

 The target audience of the application is both those who employ and work in the support/disabilities sector.

 ### <strong>Tech stack</strong>
-The tech stack that is utilized in this application is MERN stack:
+*The base tech stack that is utilized in this application is MERN stack*

-- MongoDB: Used for storage of the application's data.
-- Express: A framework for Node used to expedite the API development process.
+Project Management:
+- Trello

+Design Tools:
+- Figma
+- Balsamiq

+Version Control:
+- Git
+- GitHub

+Front-end:
+- React
-- React: A JavaScript library for building user interfaces.
+- JavaScript
-- Node: An open-source server environment that allows for asynchronous programming.
+- CSS
+- HTML

+Back-end:
+- Node.js
+- Express.js
+- Mongoose
+- MongoDB

 <br>

 ## Dataflow Diagram
+MERN stack is a web development framework that consists of the stack MongoDB, Express.js, React.js, and Node.js.
+React is used to create the front-end, Express is used as the server-side framework which runs inside a Node server, and MongoDB is used to store any data.
+This stack allows for rapid development due to the extensive utilization of a single language: JavaScript.

 ![Image](./docs/DFD.png)